Part of the Brain Injury Team

-After qualifying as a solicitor in September 2015, Caroline practiced family law before moving in to the field of clinical negligence and personal injury work and developing a specialist interest in child brain injury work.
+Caroline qualified as a solicitor in September 2015.
+After practising in the field of clinical negligence and personal injury work, she developed a specialist interest in child brain injury work.
 She believes in taking a holistic approach to cases and is dedicated to securing early access to the rehabilitation and support required for both the injured child and their families.

 Caroline obtained a degree in Biology from Bristol University and is committed to ensuring a full understanding of the technical and complicated medical issues involved in child brain injury cases to secure the best outcome for her clients.

 She has experience working on high value child brain injury cases including-cross jurisdictional matters and specialist injury areas such as complex birth injuries and carbon monoxide poisoning.